FakeSloth/til/ruby/print-in-tables.md

 # Print In Tables

-If you're making a terminal-based application with Ruby, you'll likely want to include a "help" command with all of the functions your app can perform.
+If you're making a terminal-based application with Ruby, you'll likely want to include a "help" command listing all of the functions your app can perform.
 Normally, this results in a list with awkward formating being printed to the console.
 A solution? [pretty_table](https://github.com/jwulff/pretty_table).